tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 ### Metadata Definition

 The RECOMMENDED metadata format for reputation is defined below.
 Implementing this metadata is OPTIONAL and up to the implementor, and since events signal staking and unstaking actions, the metadata SHOULD dynamically update upon these events being emitted.
-For example, a common NFT metadata standard is the following, which would place the `Reputation` score within the `attributes` array:
+For example, a common NFT metadata standard includes the following, which would place the `Reputation` score as a trait within the `attributes` array:

 ```json
 {